n-d-h/samurai-key/README.md

 ## How To Use

-To clone and run this application, you'll need Java Developing IDE( NetBeans, Eclipe,...), Microsoft SQL Server and Apache Tomcat 8( or higher) installed on your computer.
+To clone and run this application, you'll need Java Developing IDE (NetBeans, Eclipe,...), Microsoft SQL Server and Apache Tomcat 8 (or higher) installed on your computer.

-### 1. After cloned, run PRJShop.sql by using SQL Server and excute it to create Database
+### 1. After successfully cloned, run PRJShop.sql by using SQL Server to create Database with data
-### 2. Go to package Context -> DBUtil.java -> Change user and password( match with your SQL Server)
+### 2. Go to package Context -> DBUtil.java -> Change user and password (match with your SQL Server)

 <img src="https://github.com/n-d-h/samurai-key/blob/main/screenshots/setup.png" alt="setup"/>

 ### 3. Make sure you have Apache Tomcat!
-Then run application by localhost and enjoy!
+Then run the web application as localhost and enjoy!

 > **Note**
-> If there is Error in first time you access the website, try to reload website(F5).
+> If there is any error in the first time you access the website, try reloading the website (F5).

 ## Credits

-This application uses the following open source packages:
+This web application uses the following open source packages:

 - [Ogani Template](https://colorlib.com/wp/template/ogani/)
 - [Bootstrap](https://getbootstrap.com/)